charlax/python-education/learning-python/01-intro.md

     - There are other ways to achieve concurrency: processes

 ## Starting from first principles: the Zen of Python

+❓ Questions to ask orally:

+- Have you heard about the Zen of Python?
+- Have you heard about "pythonic"?

 ```
 In [1]: import this